UPPMAX/HPC-python/docs/packages.rst

    - Show how to check for Python packages
    - show how to install own packages on the different clusters

-- Python **packages broaden the use of python** to almost infinity!

-- Instead of writing code yourself there may be others that have done the same!

-- Many **scientific tools** are distributed as **python package**'s making it possible to run a script in the prompt and there define files to be analysed and arguments defining exactly what to do.

 - A nice **introduction to packages** can be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/